Target Corporation (TGT) Shares Up Despite Recent Market Volatility

 TGT’s Market Performance

-TGT stock saw a decrease of -1.97% in the past week, with a monthly decline of -5.61% and a quarterly a decrease of 9.78%.
-The volatility ratio for the week is 2.78%, and the volatility levels for the last 30 days are 2.70% for Target Corporation (TGT).
-The simple moving average for the last 20 days is -3.70% for TGT stock, with a simple moving average of -1.93% for the last 200 days.
+TGT’s stock has seen a 6.02% increase for the week, with a -0.19% drop in the past month and a 11.63% gain in the past quarter.
+The volatility ratio for the week is 2.33%, and the volatility levels for the past 30 days are at 2.46% for Target Corporation The simple moving average for the last 20 days is 3.28% for TGT stock, with a simple moving average of 3.87% for the last 200 days.

 Analysts’ Opinion of TGT